tomossmith/MS2-MariosPizza/README.md

     *   HTML5
     *   CSS
     *   Javascript
-    *   JQuery -
+    *   JQuery - Used to simplify and shorten some Javascript commands.
     *   Bootstrap - Used for layouts, styling and custom components such as navigation bar or modals.
-    *   Fontawesome - Used for generating the icons for the facilities section and also within the text areas.
+    *   Fontawesome - Used for generating the pizza icon's for the titles.
     *   Google fonts - Used to pull the required fonts into the website.
     *   Tiny PNG - Used to help reduce the filesize of the high quality images
     *   Adobe Photoshop & Illustrator